DISHAI/Installer-Creator/README.md

 ## 🇬🇧 English Version

-# 📦 Installer Creator Pro
+# 📦 Installer Creator 1.0

 A simple tool for creating Windows installers using Python.